rackerlabs/support-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

 The agent also gathers information about how Cloud Backup is interacting with your server or storage volume, and it can produce detailed logging information to help with troubleshooting.
 This article provides information about the logging functions of the Cloud Backup agent.

 ### Log configuration file

 The log configuration file is named **log4cxx.xml**, and it uses **log4j** syntax.
-The default configuration differs between Windows and Linux only in the target log file path.
+The default configuration differs between Microsoft&reg; Windows&reg;
+and Linux&reg; only in the target log file path.
 Otherwise, the file is similar to the following example of a Windows configuration file:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE log4j:configuration SYSTEM "log4j.dtd"[]>